viewmaster111/SpeedTest-1/README.md

 I have added ads to create a little revenue to take this project farther.

-You can also donate to this project:
+You can also donate to this project by going <a href="http://jdc20181.github.io/SpeedTest/donate.html">here</a>